-AND ANOTHER UPDATE: A study on fitness trackers published April 11, 2017 in The Annals of Internal Medicine found that in subjects exercising at a moderate-intensity pace, the performance of all heart rate trackers studied was deemed “relatively poor.”
-Compared with an electrocardiograph’s readings, trackers reported heart rates that were as many as 41 beats per minute too slow and as many as 39 beats per minute too fast.
+ANOTHER UPDATE: A report on fitness trackers published on April 11, 2017 in The Annals of Internal Medicine found that in subjects exercising at a moderate-intensity pace, the performance of all heart rate trackers studied was deemed “relatively poor.”
+Compared with an electrocardiograph’s readings, trackers reported heart rates that were as many as 41 beats per minute too slow, and as many as 39 beats per minute too fast.

-NOTE FROM CAROLYN: A version of this post was originally published on The Ethical Nag: Marketing Ethics for the Easily Swayed in September of 2014.
+NOTE FROM CAROLYN: A version of this post was originally published on The Ethical Nag: Marketing Ethics for the Easily Swayed .

 On Being a (Former) Runner (my essay in Runner’s World magazine)